 October 14, 2022 ~ By Shari Rose

-During the Mexican Revolution, Amelio Robles Ávila began his military career as a guerrilla fighter and ended it as a colonel with more than 300 men in his command.
+During the Mexican Revolution, Amelio Robles Avila began his military career as a guerrilla fighter and ended it as a colonel with more than 300 men in his command.
 But that was not the only revolution he fought in.
-As a transgender man, Robles also fought to achieve acceptance for his gender identity at a time when Mexican society was overwhelming binary.
+As a transgender man living in Mexico, Robles also fought to achieve acceptance for his gender identity at a time when the society he was born into was overwhelmingly binary.

-Robles was born in Xochipala, Guerrero, Mexico on November 3, 1889.
-The third child in a family of ranchers living in a rural area of southwestern Mexico, he was assigned female at birth and given the name, Amelia Robles Ávila.
+On November 3, 1889, Amelio Robles was born in Xochipala, Mexico.
+The third child in a family of ranchers living in a rural area of southwestern Mexico, he was assigned female at birth and given the name, Amelia Robles Avila.

 From a young age, Robles gravitated toward the activities and skills that other boys in his town participated in.
 While being raised as a girl by his family, he also learned how to handle weapons, ride horses, and fight.
 Growing up, Robles attended a local Catholic girls’ school called Society of the Daughters of Mary of the Miraculous Medal.
 By age 12, he was well-trained in performing all the expected tasks and duties of young Catholic girls.

-Nonetheless, Robles continued to pursue interests and goals that contradicted this strict, binary upbringing.
+Nonetheless, Amelio Robles continued to pursue interests and goals that contradicted this strict, binary upbringing.
 As he grew into an adult, he became an excellent marksman and horseman, with dreams of becoming a soldier.
-That dream would become a reality as the Mexican Revolution burst onto the scene.
+That dream would become a reality as the Mexican Revolution came knocking on his door.

 When talk of social and political revolution reached his home in Guerrero, Robles excitedly took up arms and enlisted in the fight.
-By this point in his life, he fully identified as a transgender man, dresssing and behaving like any other Mexican male at the turn of the 20th century.
-He chose the name, Amelio, and was known by everyone as such until he died.
+By this point in his life, he fully identified as a transgender man, dressing and behaving like any other Mexican male at the turn of the 20th century.
+He chose the name, Amelio, and was known by everyone as Amelio Robles Avila until he died.

 In 1912, Robles joined the Zapatista Movement as a 23-year-old guerrilla fighter, and discovered he loved the lifestyle of a soldier.
 During this experience, he wrote that being a guerrilla fighter allowed him the “sensation of being completely free.”